 The Delegation Order dated February 17th (the "2023 Delegation Order") designates the Access to Information and Privacy Officer to exercise certain powers and perform certain duties and functions of the CEO under the Act and is attached hereto and forms part of this annual report (see Annex A).

-Performance 2022-2023
+Performance 2023-2024

-CPATA received and closed one formal request during the reporting period.
+CPATA received no requests during the reporting period.